google-marketing-solutions/crmint/docsource/docs/quickstart/tutorial.md

 1. Import the pre-built pipeline [predict.json](https://storage.googleapis.com/crmint-public/templates/pipelines/bqml/predict.json).

+1. Look at the pipeline graph, it contains one node:

+    * **Get Predictions**: Runs an `ML.PREDICT` query to feed the input features to the model and get back one prediction per row.

 1. Configure the imported pipeline like previously, filling-in the `BQ_PROJECT` parameter.

 1. Run the pipeline.

+1. Once the pipeline has finished (should take a couple minutes), you can [explore the predicted values](https://console.cloud.google.com/bigquery?d=predictions) in the `predict_realestate_brasil.predictions` table.

 1. Congratulations, you now have a new table in BigQuery containing all your predictions!